iamsafwan/Project-SPMS/README.md

 # Welcome to Project-SPMS :tada:
-Student Placement Management System is a PHP based portal created to increase and improve the productivity of the placement cell at the Integral University by effectively using enrolled student data for corporate placements.
+Student Placement Management System is a PHP based portal created to increase and improve the productivity of the placement department at the Integral University by effectively using enrolled student data for corporate placements.

 ![Progress Image](/statics/Home.png)